agude/agude.github.io/_drafts/2022-06-01-my_luck_resume.md

 title: "My Resume with Annotated Luck"
 description: >
   My career has been a great success so far and a lot of that success has been due to luck.
-In this post I catalog all the lucky breaks I can remember.
+In this post I catalog all the lucky breaks I can remember in the form of a resume.
-image: /files/data-science-spectrum/eugene_f_kranz_1965.jpg
+image: /files/alt-resumes/landsknecht_playing_dice_by_theodor_alt_1913_sg468z.jpg
+hide_lead_image: True
 image_alt: >
-  Gene Kranz sits at a console in the NASA Mission Operations Control Room.
-  He is wearing a single ear headset and flipping a pencil back and forth.
+  A pencil drawing of three Landsknecht mercenaries playing dice on top of a military snare drum.
 categories:
   - career-advice
-  - data-science
 ---

 {% capture file_dir %}/files/alt-resumes/{% endcapture %}